SimonDeRidder/Simon-s-Character-Sheet/README.md

 ## Extra content

-This web application works with extra content written for MPMB's Character Record Sheet.
-You can find such additional content at the [/r/mpmb subreddit](https://www.reddit.com/r/mpmb/).
-There is also [the MPMB Discord sever](https://discord.gg/Qjq9Z5Q) for discussion and questions.

-For syntax to write your own, consult [additional content syntax](additional%20content%20syntax).
+A community sharing content for this character sheet can be found at [/r/simons_charactersheet](https://www.reddit.com/r/simons_charactersheet/).

+Extra content can be added as a pair of files:
+- a .js file in MPMB-style (see [additional content syntax](additional%20content%20syntax/))
+- a .yaml file detailing migrated concepts ( see [source_syntax.yaml](additional%20content%20syntax/source_syntax.yaml))

+The .yaml specification will grow over time, while the .js will shrink.

-Put the files in the `additional_content`` folder and import them into the sheet using the "Import" button.
+Put the .js files in the `additional_content`` folder and import them into the sheet by adding ["filename.js", "Source name"] into the loop of `fetchFixedAdditionalScripts` in [js/controller.js](js/controller.js).

-Each file is a complete script.
-You can add multiple files, but take note that they will be processed in the order they are added.
-Please see the [How-To Guide - Add More Content](https://www.flapkan.com/how-to/add-more-content) on my website for an explanation how to add these scripts to the PDF.
+Put the .yaml file in [content/](content/), it will be picked up automatically when [building](#building-from-source).

+The order of the files matters, since each file overrides the previous ones if there's a conflict.

 ## Known issues